Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Discussion

-\paragraph{\textbf{Capturing temporal trends.}} The \emph{Latent Dependency Factor} feature focuses on capturing spatial and semantic dependencies, however, it does not focus on the temporal trends in the combined domain space.
-A reason for this is missing temporal points in the data.
-However, in the future, we plan to extend this technique for time-series data, focusing on prediction rather than forecasting~\cite{zheng2008transferring}.
+The LDF feature captures spatial and semantic dependencies but lacks focus on temporal trends in the data due to missing temporal points.
+In the future, we aim to extend this technique to time-series data, aiming for prediction rather than forecasting~\cite{zheng2008transferring}.

-\paragraph{\textbf{Extending to alternate domains.}} While our problem focuses on PM$_{2.5}$ estimation, the \emph{Latent Dependency Factor} should be tested on alternative domains such as predicting wildfires and weather forecasting, which have spatial patterns and need knowledge transfer.
-Hence, future studies are required where such analyses are conducted, and new LDF features are introduced.